innolitics/rdm/rdm/init_files/organization_qms/quality_manual_IMDRF.md

 [[IMDRF.N23:8.1]]

-Requirements shall be captured in the requirements.yml.
+Please refer to the software plan.

 # Design